Iryna1V/to-do-list/README.md

-# About To Do List app:
+# About To Do List application:

 A simple application where you can write a to-do list for the day.